trailheadapps/redwoods-insurance/README.md

    2. Using either the menu, or the quick find bar, navigate to Profiles:
       1. Click 'New Profile'.
       2. Select _'Customer Community Login User'_ as the profile to clone from.
-      3. Give the profile the name 'TrailInsuranceMobileUser'.
+      3. Give the profile the name 'CodeysCarInsuranceMobileUser'.
       4. Click 'Save'.
       5. On the newly created profile screen, click the 'Edit' button.
       6. Under 'Administrative Permissions' find the checkbox labeled: 'API Enabled' and check it.